Join the game looking to the past to learn the birth of Resident Evil 3, one of the classic versions of the Resident Evil 3 series.

 The second Resident Evil project that Capcom developed at this time is Code: Veronica This game was Capcom expected to be released for SEGA’s Dreamcast as an apology for canceling Resident Evil 2 on Saturn.
-The reason Capcom canceled the Saturn version of RE2 was because Saturn was not strong enough that Capcom could not port its game, and Capcom also knew that a more powerful Dreamcast was being developed.
-Code: Veronica is not Resident Evil 3, but Capcom decided to continue it right after the contents of Resident Evil 2, because they did not want to offend any side in the console battle in Japan.
+Capcom canceled the Saturn version of RE2 because Saturn was not strong enough that Capcom could not port its game, and Capcom also knew that a more powerful Dreamcast was being developed.
+Code: Veronica is not Resident Evil 3, but Capcom decided to continue it right after the contents of Resident Evil 2 because they did not want to offend any side in the console battle in Japan.

 But by the end of 1998, Capcom knew the Resident Evil games it was making (Code: Veronica for Dreamcast, 2 for Nintendo 64, 3 for PS2) would take a long time to complete: Dreamcast and PlayStation 2 were next. -gen, while Nintendo 64 has many technical challenges that need to be overcome.
-The problem is that Capcom doesn’t have time: even though it raked in money with nearly 5 million Resident Evil 2 copies sold at the time, the gaming industry never hesitated to “follow” and many developers were plotting. occupy market share that Capcom owns.
+The problem is that Capcom doesn’t have time: even though it raked in money with nearly 5 million Resident Evil 2 copies sold at the time, the gaming industry never hesitated to “follow,” and many developers were plotting.
+Occupy market share that Capcom owns.

 Capcom is no stranger to this trend: their Street Fighter series was crushed by dozens of titles that made them face financial difficulties in the first half of the 1990s.
 Resident Evil is also showing signs of falling.
 In a similar situation: Square Enix launched Parasite Eve in March 1998 – just two months after Resident Evil 2, and Konami also had Silent Hill debuted in January 1999.
 If they sit still, Capcom will lose market share to these projects, so they have to do something.